euc-releases/vmware-ws1-sdk-xamarin/GettingStarted.md

 * Workspace ONE Xamarin Android SDK binaries from the Nuget Store.
 * Android test device running Ice Cream Sandwich and above.
 * Xamarin Android app to integrate with the Workspace ONE SDK targeting Android 5.0+ / API Level 14+.
-* AirWatch Agent v7.0+ / Intelligent Hub 9.0for Android from Google Playstore.
+* Intelligent Hub(formerly AirWatch Agent v7.0+) for Android from Google Playstore.
 * Whitelisted Release/Debug signing key as explained below should be used for signing the Xamarin android application.

 ### Integrating Workspace ONE SDK